* Newly nationalized oil firm needs $7 bln annual investment

 * Aims to boost oil, natgas output by 6 pct per year by 2017

-BUENOS AIRES, June 5 (Reuters) - Argentina energy company YPF needs to invest $7 billion a year to boost flagging natural gas and oil output by more than 25 percent in five years, officials at the renationalized company said on Tuesday.
+BUENOS AIRES, June 5 (Reuters) - Argentina energy company YPF will need to invest $7 billion a year to boost flagging natural gas and oil output by more than 25 percent in five years, officials of the company that has been renationalized said on Tuesday.

 YPF, in a report sent to Buenos Aires Stock Exchange, said its plans would require an annual investment of $7.0 billion between 2013 and 2017 - most of which would come from the company’s own resources.

 “The decline of both oil and natural gas under Repsol-YPF accounted for 80 percent of the country’s total production loss,” said Chief Executive Miguel Galuccio - a former executive at global oilfield services giant Schlumberger Ltd.

 “YPF needs to recover its leadership and vision in the country,” he said in a speech to launch the corporate plan, vowing to make the company “professional and competitive.”

 Galuccio said 1,000 wells would be drilled next year - a level not reached by the company since 1996 - as the company aims to push up annual energy production by 6 percent.

 That would represent a 26 percent increase by 2017 to reach 216 million barrels of oil equivalent (boe), bolstering current flows by rejuvenating mature oil fields and starting to tap hefty shale resources.

 YPF, which registered a net profit in 2011 was 5.3 billion pesos ($1.1 billion), did not give more details about how it would be able to meet the estimate of required investment to reverse Argentina’s energy shortfall.